 Bottom line: company is apparently no longer operating.

 J. A. Prestwich Japster

 Built on a Triking chassis, the Japster was powered by a bespoke 85-hp V-twin with a BMW bevel gear and Ford Mark 9 five-speed gearbox.
 This unique engine, a period correct re-creation of the 1920s J.A.P.
 JTO, featured a 1300cc block with thicker crankcases, ceramic-coated bores, and specialty castings from the same company that pioneered the original J.A.P. design.
 Curiously, while the Japster engine may be the closest historical match to original Morgans, Prestwich chose a cockpit and body design that departed significantly from the vintage look.

 Bottom line: production ceased in 2014.

-Arthur Rayner’s Aero is closely based on the Morgan Super Sport Aero.
+Arthur Rayner’s Aero Merlin was closely based on the Morgan Super Sport Aero.
 Like the Triking, the engine choice is the big block range of Moto Guzzi V-twins.

-Rayner’s chassis uses a space frame TIG-welded design with a robust front end that supports a twin wishbone suspension and rear wheel drive via the Guzzi swing arm and bevel gear.
-The body features louvered aluminum panels with chrome fittings combined with fiberglass front scuttle, rear cover, and mudguards.
+Rayner’s chassis used a space frame MIG-welded design with a robust front end that supported a twin wishbone suspension and rear wheel drive via the Guzzi swing arm and bevel gear.
+The body featured louvered aluminum panels with chrome fittings combined with fiberglass front scuttle, rear cover, and mudguards.